NORTHWESTERN ONTARIO, CANADA

 Location and Access

 The 100% owned North Rock Property is located approximately 25km east of Fort Frances in northwestern Ontario and is easily accessed via Highway 11 and then four kilometers via a gravel road.
-The property consists of 58 claims (370 units) or 5,920 hectares.
+The property consists of 343 cell claims or 7,031 hectares.

 North Rock PropertyThe Property is underlain by the 20km long Grassy Portage layered mafic intrusion and hosts four known zones of magmatic copper-nickel sulphide mineralization; the Beaver Pond, the Main South, the East and the West zones all of which occur at or near the base of the intrusion, along its western contact.

 The most significant of the zones is the Beaver Pond Zone, which was discovered by Noranda in 1958 and subsequently explored from underground via a 90 metre deep shaft and one drift on the 70 m level.
 Resource estimates for the Beaver Pond Zone, reported by Bergman (1973) range (depending on the cut-off grade) from 1,020,458 tons grading 1.17% copper to 265,230 tons grading 2.08% copper.
 The resource estimate was calculated to a depth 90m and the deposit appears to remain open to depth.
 One drill hole intersected 2.21% Cu over 36.5 feet at a vertical depth of 175 metres.
 (Note that these historical resource estimates are not in compliance with National Instrument 43-101 (a qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves; accordingly, Metalcorp is not treating the historical estimate as mineral resources or mineral reserves)).